BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 After going through the quiz with the student you can reopen the self diagnostic from the module overview.
 After which the student can retake the quiz.
 (please note the student can get different questions on the same subjects)

+## Settings

+Most of the settings of an exercise/module are part of that content.
+The module contains things like:
+* Can a student download a certificate?
+* How many open reviews can a student have? (default is 7)

+The exercise settings contain things like:
+* What files should a student hand in?
+* How should a student hand in those files?
+(Git or file upload)
+* Does [BLAST](../editor/blast) validate the student's work?
+* How should do the review?
+(No one, other students or coaches)

+For more possible settings have a look at the [editor documentation](../editor).